Chickenpox and Shingles: School Reporting and Disease Control Recommendations

 An outbreak of chickenpox is defined as:

-- Five or more cases within a two-month period in persons less than 13 years of age, or
+- Five or more cases within a two-month period in persons in an elementary school.

-- Three or more cases within a two-month period in persons 13 years of age and older.
+- Three or more cases within a two-month period in persons in a middle or high school.

 Steps to take when a school outbreak of chickenpox occurs: